Noted heart surgeon unlikely to transform Mormon church as new president

 Russell M. Nelson, the new leader of the Church of Jesus Christ of Latter-day Saints, isn't expected to move the church in major new directions, church members and activists said Tuesday.

-In keeping with church tradition, Nelson became the church's 17th president as the senior member of the Quorum of the Twleve Apostles, its second-highest governing body.
-As president of the church, Nelson, who will also assume the title of "prophet," will lead its highest authority, the three-member First Presidency.
+In keeping with church tradition, Nelson became its 17th president as the senior member of the Quorum of the Twelve Apostles, the church's second-highest governing body.
+As president, Nelson, who will also assume the title of "prophet," will lead its highest authority, the three-member First Presidency.

 Nelson "is unlikely to make big waves," because, as the senior apostle, he had "already been serving amicably with the previous president for decades," said April Young Bennett, co-founder of Ordain Women, which advocates for women to be admitted to the Mormon priesthood.

-Monson wasn't sympathetic to the group's concerns, Young said Tuesday on Religious Feminism, the podcast of Exponent II, a publication for Mormon women.
+Monson wasn't sympathetic to the group's concerns, Young said Tuesday on Religious Feminism, a podcast of Exponent II, a publication for Mormon women.

-Nelson "really does seem concerned about empowering Mormon women," she said, but she contended that his sympathies appeared to lie with women in terms correlation with their willingness to defend the church, "not as feminists."
+Nelson "really does seem concerned about empowering Mormon women," she said, but she contended that his sympathies appeared to lie with women in terms correlative to their willingness to defend the church, "not as feminists."

 "I love them," he said, referring to women.
 "I'm the father of nine beautiful daughters. ...
 We need their voices [and] their input, and we love their participation with us."